Pandakar/SATDoku/README.md

 2. A single line containing a puzzle.
 Example:
   `py miniSAT.py 003020600900305001001806400008102900700000008006708200002609500800203009005010300 --infile`

-The current form of this program can encode a N-by-N puzzle in either minimal or exteneded encoding with DIMACS or GSAT formatting
+The current form of this program can encode a N-by-N puzzle in either minimal or extended encoding with DIMACS or GSAT formatting.
 Output is recorded in puzzle.cnf according to the user specified format.

 The N-by-N format only considers N, where N is a perfect square number.
-This is requried for the inner grids of the sudoku to work.
+This is required for the inner grids of the sudoku to function as per puzzle rules.

-Further file named sudoku.meta is generated with each puzzle.
-This stores the characters used in the puzzle allowing users to use characters such as `@` or  `b` or `K` to be fed in as characters in a puzzle.
+A further file named sudoku.meta is generated with each puzzle.
+This stores the characters used in the puzzle, allowing users to use characters such as `@` or  `b` or `K` to be fed in as characters in a puzzle.
 If a puzzle has more than N unique characters (N from N-by-N) then it is rejected as it has too many unique values.
-Notably all english letters such as `a` and `A` are consiered different chracters.
+This program allows for varied capitalization to be used - for example, `a` and `A` are considered different characters.

 For output as a grid, run: